jodavaho/kda-tools/README.md

 # Basics

-Keep a match journal like this:
+Keep a match journal like this (fyi this is [key value count format](https://github.com/jodavaho/kvc) ).

 ```
 <date> [<items or friends initials>] [K|D|A|B]